rossmacarthur/dotfiles/README.md

   will work).
 * Modify it to your liking.
 You can use the install functions in [utils.sh][utils].
-* Change the top line of [remote.sh][remote] to reference your own fork as well as the code snippet at the top of this README.
 * Run the bootstrap script and your custom bootstrap will be presented as a bootstrap option.